 Q. Which is The Best Browser for Windows 10?

 Both Chrome and Edge are excellent browsers for Windows 10.
 So depending on your requirement and preference, you can pick one.

 Q. Which Web Browser is The Fastest?

 There is no steadfast answer as to which web browser is the fastest.
 However, based on my experience, I find Chrome to be fairly quick and performative.
-Some also find Vivaldi to be the fastest web browser but then you will miss out on stability.
+Some also find Firefox Quantum to be the fastest web browser.

 Q. Which is The Most Secure Browser for Windows 10?